pminina01/readthedocs/Targets.md

 #Writing your own target
 NLog supports custom target.
-For more information, see: [How to write a Target](How-to-write-a-Target)
+For more information, see: [Extending NLog](Extending NLog)